thisiscap/morning/README.md

-# morning-update
+# Morning Update

-A webpage I check each morning that updates me up to date
+A webpage I check each morning that updates me up to date.
+It uses the following public APIs.